spendierk/Womanium_Hackathon_TKET_2022/README.md

 ## Note
 File "LiHJordanWignerMapper.qasm" located in this GitHub repository is the the ansatz LiH circuit in the form of a QASM code obtained by using the simplest qubit mapper/converter called the Jordan-Wigner Mapper.

+File "H2JordanWignerMapper.qasm" located in this GitHub repository is the the ansatz H$_2$ circuit in the form of a QASM code obtained by using the simplest qubit mapper/converter called the Jordan-Wigner Mapper.